Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

-In image classification, Rebuff et al. \cite{rebuffi2017icarl} first proposed a typical method called incremental Classifier and Representation Learning (iCARL).
-During representation learning, iCARL utilizes both the stored data instances and the instances from the new task for training.
-During classification, iCARL adopts a nearest-mean-of-exemplars classification strategy to assign the label of the given image to the class with the most similar prototype.
-The distance between data instances in the latent feature space is used to update the memory buffer.
-The original iCARL method requires all data from the new task to be trained together.
-To address this limitation and enable the new instances from a single task to come at different time steps, Chaudhry et al. \cite{chaudhry2019tiny} proposed Experience Replay (ER), which uses reservoir sampling \cite{vitter1985random} to randomly sample a certain number of data instances from a data stream of unknown length, and store them in the memory buffer.
 However, reservoir sampling \cite{vitter1985random} works well if each of the tasks has a similar number of instances, and it could lose information from the tasks that have significantly fewer instances than the others.
 Thus, several other sampling algorithms \cite{aljundi2019gradient, liu2020mnemonics} were proposed to address this issue.
 Aljundi et al. \cite{aljundi2019gradient} regarded the selection of stored data instances as a constraint selection problem and sampled data instances that can minimize the solid angle formed by their corresponding constraints.
 To reduce the computational cost, they further proposed a greedy version of the original selection algorithm.
 Liu et al. \cite{liu2020mnemonics} trained exemplars using image-size parameters to store the most representative data instances from the previous tasks.
-Kim et al. \cite{kim2020imbalanced} proposed a partitioning reservoir sampling as a modified version of reservoir sampling to address data imbalance problem.
+Kim et al. \cite{kim2020imbalanced} proposed a partitioning reservoir sampling as a modified version of reservoir sampling to address the data imbalance problem.
 Chrysakis and Moens \cite{chrysakis2020online} proposed Class-Balancing Reservoir Sampling (CBRS) as an alternative to reservoir sampling.
 CBRS is a two-phase sampling technique.
 During the first phase, all new data instances are stored in the memory buffer as long as the memory is not filled.
 After the memory buffer is filled, the second phase is activated to select which stored data instance needs to be replaced with the new data instance.
-Specifically, the new instance is replaced with a stored data instance from the same class if it belongs to a class which dominates the memory buffer at the time or at some previous time stamps.
-Otherwise, it is replaced with a stored data instance from the class which dominates the memory buffer at the time.
+Specifically, the new instance is replaced with a stored data instance from the same class if it belongs to a class that dominates the memory buffer at the time or at some previous time stamps.
+Otherwise, it is replaced with a stored data instance from the class that dominates the memory buffer at the time.
 Borsos et al. \cite{borsos2020coresets} proposed an alternative reservoir sampling method named coresets, which stores a weighted subset of data instances from each previous task in the memory buffer through a bilevel optimization with cardinality constraints.
-Buzzega et al. \cite{buzzega2021rethinking} applied five different tricks, including Independent Buffer Augmentation, Bias Control, Exponential LR Decay, Balanced Reservoir Sampling and Loss-Aware Reservoir Sampling, on ER \cite{chaudhry2019tiny} and other methods to show their applicability.
-Bang et al. \cite{bang2021rainbow} proposed Rainbow Memory (RM) to select previous data instances, particularly in the scenario where different tasks can share the same classes.
-It uses classification uncertainty and data augmentation to improve the diversity of data instances.